 - Climate Change

-REA and its members participate in Antigonish Climate Resilience, an informal group from Antigonish Town and County who began meeting in the fall of 2014 to find ways to encourage our community to plan for the local consequences of climate change and to do our part to help slow it down.
+REA and its members participated in Antigonish Climate Resilience, an informal group from Antigonish Town and County that began meeting in the fall of 2014 to find ways to encourage our community to plan for the local consequences of climate change and to do our part to help slow it down.
 In 2018 a working group on Fair Climate Transition was begun.

 - Solar Energy